SteveWLU/fren283/about/rubrics.md

 ---
 title: Rubrics
 layout: about
-permalink: about/rubrics
 ---

-Rubrics go here.
+Rubrics will soon be posted here.